johnjanic/dsp-core/docs/seamless-transfer-function.md

 **Why no normalization**: Splines are already constrained to [-1, 1] by the UI.
 Scanning 16K spline evaluations would only find max ≈ 1.0, wasting CPU cycles for no benefit.

-**Performance**: Eliminates unnecessary 16K scan on every spline change (25Hz polling would trigger expensive normalization constantly).
+**Performance**: Eliminates unnecessary 16K scan on every spline change (20Hz DSP polling would trigger expensive normalization constantly).

 **Contract**: Mode exit MUST bake spline to base WITHOUT normalization for the next mode.